gwu-cs-advos/organization/class.md

 As such, the code is a little strange to go through as there is effectively a *single* program where you'd expect there to be multiple.

 - Where is the `init` computation in Busybox, and what does it do to boot up a system?
-- What does `inetd` do, and where its its core event loop?
+- What does `inetd` do, and where is its core event loop?
 - Why is busybox designed to be a single binary and emulate running separate binaries?

 High level questions for discussion in class: